-or electronic notebook), you have taken the first step towards a paperless lab.
-At any time (and any place) you can access your labfolder account via eln.labfolder.com
+Congratulations!
+By signing up for Labfolder’s electronic laboratory notebook (also referred to as an ELN, or electronic notebook), you have taken the first step towards a paperless lab.
+At any time (and any place) you can access your Labfolder account via eln.labfolder.com

-Ready to begin the journey of optimizing your data, improving collaboration, effortlessly complying with laboratory standards and generally making life in the lab easier?
+Ready to begin the journey of optimizing your data, improving collaboration, effortlessly complying with laboratory standards, and generally making life in the lab easier?
 Let’s get started with a little introduction to set up your ELN for success.

 Create your first project

 - Click through to

-- Press the +Add button in the top left corner.
++Addbutton in the top left corner.

 - You can add either projects or folders to store multiple projects.